ProfSynapse/hubspot-mcp/README.md

   - Recent emails: `hubspotEmail({ operation: "recent", limit: 5 })`
   - Delete email: `hubspotEmail({ operation: "delete", id: "123456" })`

+### hubspotActivityHistory 🆕 **Activity Tracking**
+- **Operations**: recent, search
+- **✨ Features**:
+  - Track all MCP tool calls and store them in PostgreSQL
+  - View your recent activity across all HubSpot operations
+  - Search activity history by domain, operation, and time period
+  - See what you did, when you did it, and what the results were
+- **Examples**:
+  - Recent activity: `hubspotActivityHistory({ operation: "recent", days: 7 })`
+  - Search by domain: `hubspotActivityHistory({ operation: "search", domain: "Companies", days: 14 })`
+  - Search by operation: `hubspotActivityHistory({ operation: "search", operation: "create", days: 30 })`

 ## Setup